mimoduo/mimogear/docs/postcss/mimo.md

 ##Mimo Theme

 The mimo-theme styles the main index page that is shown by default. _This theme is safe to delete_ during production.
-There are some useful examples in the mimo-theme of mixins, functions, and common ways to style mimo modules if you're up for some exploration!